 Our goal is to ease the financing process through various solutions like trade school grants and scholarships so that you can concentrate on succeeding in your chosen career program.
 We can be reached at (215) 381-9403.
 We look forward to meeting you and helping you to take advantage of all the assistance available to you.

 This website will also help you learn more about trade school grants and scholarships.
-The pages linked below will provide you with a wealth of information about financial aid programs, explain the application process, and describe your rights and responsibilities.
+In addition, the pages linked below will provide you with a wealth of information about financial aid programs, explain the application process, and describe your rights and responsibilities.
 If you are a “do-it-yourself” person, you can even follow the easy instructions to complete your Free Application for Federal Student Aid (FAFSA) online.
-There are also some very useful tools to help students learn how to manage their personal budgets and finances.
+There are also some handy tools to help students learn how to manage their personal budgets and finances.

 We encourage all current and prospective students to read these pages and learn more regarding financial aid for vocational school and to contact the Financial Aid Office at (215) 381-9403 if you need assistance or have any questions.